 Just stop for a moment and ask yourself:

 “Am I sabotaging my writing dream by refusing to get real about the how?”

 Because you know what… I’m tired of seeing talented writers stuck in lives they don’t love.

 So the dreaming stops here — it’s time to decide once and for all.

-Are you truly serious about supporting yourself with your writing, or is it just an idle fantasy to cheer you up when your regular job gets you down?
+Are you truly serious about writing for a living, or is it just an idle fantasy to cheer you up when your regular job gets you down?

 If you are serious, then decide: which of these five paths above will you follow?
-The article writer?
-The content marketer?
-The copywriter?
-The authorpreneur?
-Or the niche blogger?
+Writing articles for money?
+Content marketing?
+Becoming an authorpreneur?
+Copywriting?
+Or starting a niche blog?

 If none of them feels like an exact fit, don’t worry, that’s normal.
 Pick whichever one’s the closest and try it on for size.
 Any discomfort is just the price of getting real.

 Let’s turn your perfect dream into an imperfect reality — one where you’re making enough money as a writer to support yourself, and then some…